Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 Develop a list of potential drivers based on a) theory, and b) expert opinions, but do not c) test every conceivable driver except if you use philosophy 1.221, in which case you do not do a) and b).

 ### 2.3 Model Development
 Once the higher level choices are made, it is straightforward to develop the actual model.
-Much work though.
+It is still a great deal of work.

 ### 2.4 Validation
 [Validate using ex-post MAPE](../quick-reads/Tellusant-Quick-Read-Ex-post-and-Ex-ante-Validation-of-Statistical-Models.pdf) if the model is over time, LOOCV if it is cross-sectional.
 Be sure to include alternative models (especially the naïve model) and compare with Aikaike Information Criterion (AIC).
 But most importantly, does the model chosen meet the smell test?

 ---
 ## 3. Model outcomes
-Outcomes are seen in the evaluation phase but are obviously not part of the specification phase.
+Outcomes are seen in the evaluation phase, but are obviously not part of the specification phase.
 ### 3.1 Results
 Results are far more than model accuracy.